ivankovnatsky/nixos-config/docs/beelink.md

 # List enrolled authentication methods for swap partition
 sudo systemd-cryptenroll /dev/disk/by-uuid/14c9a632-e607-49b2-ac01-965dbe30d02e --list-enrolled

+# For your root partition
+sudo cryptsetup luksDump /dev/sda2 | grep -A20 "Tokens"

+# For your swap partition
+sudo cryptsetup luksDump /dev/sda3 | grep -A20 "Tokens"
 ```

 This will show you the available slots and their types (password, recovery key, TPM2, etc.).
 Then, you can remove a specific authentication method: